fgrando/tower-fan-irbridge/README.md

 ## Step 1: Read the IR codes from the remote
 The `IRremote` library has an example called.
-Using the IR Rx sensor and the `ReceiverDemo` example from the `IRremote` library, I could extract all the IR codes from my remote control over the Serial.
+Using the IR Rx sensor and the [ReceiveDemo](ReceiveDemo/ReceiveDemo.ino) example from the `IRremote` library, I could extract all the IR codes from my remote control over the Serial.
 The commands (top to bottom, left to write) are the following:
 - swing
     - Protocol=PulseDistance Raw-Data=0xEC13 48 bits LSB first